 Any student who has reason to question the accuracy of a grade should request a consultation with the instructor.
 If a satisfactory solution is not reached, the student should request, in writing, a formal review of the grade with the instructor.
 This request must be received by the college no later than four months after the grade was issued.
-The instructor then reports to the student, in writing, the result of the grade review.
-If the student is still not satisfied, the student should make a request, in writing, within 30 days of receipt of the instructor's resolution for a conference with the department chair.
-After conferring with the student and the instructor, the chair then sends a written recommendation to the instructor and the student.
+The instructor then reports to the student, in writing, the result of the grade review, normally within 30 working days of receipt of the student's request.
+If the student is still not satisfied, the student should make a request, in writing, within 30 working days of receipt of the instructor's resolution for a conference with the department chair.
+Students enrolled in Liberal Studies should make this request to the academic program director instead of the department chair.
+Third parties (such as lawyers, advisors, and family members) are not permitted to attend these meetings.
+After conferring with the student and the instructor, the chair or director then sends a written recommendation to the instructor and the student.

-If the instructor does not accept the recommendation of the department chair, then the chair will appeal to a two-member panel to resolve the issue.
-The panel will consult all parties concerned with the case and then vote either for or against the recommendation of the department chair.
+If the chair or director recommends a change of grade and the instructor does not accept this recommendation, then the chair or director will appoint a two-member faculty panel to resolve the issue.
+The panel will consult all parties concerned with the case and then vote either for or against the recommendation of the department chair or academic program director.
 The decision of the panel is final.
 If the vote of the panel is split, the original grade stands.
+If the chair or director does not recommend a change of grade, the original grade stands and the student may not appeal further.

-If a dismissal involves a grade appeal, then both the dismissal and the grade appeal must be filed within 30 days of the close of the semester.
-In most cases, grade appeals must be resolved prior to appeals of dismissal.
+If a dismissal involves a grade appeal, then both the dismissal and the grade appeal must be filed within 30 working days of the close of the semester.
+Normally, grade appeals must be resolved prior to appeals of dismissal.
 Students who have been academically dismissed and who are in the process of an appeal may not register for future semesters until the appeal is resolved.